HiWebDev0026/wordpress-woocommerce-trunk/README.md

 # HiCMSDev
-This includes CMS project such as LP, E-commerce project and etc.
+This repository includes CMS project such as LP, E-commerce project and etc.